SCKelemen/oak/README.md

 in Go, a capital letter will indicate a public type, otherwise the type will be private.

 The colon denotes a type annotation.
-The type of lexer is another type.
-This makes sense, because class are also types.
+The type of Lexer is another type.
+This makes sense; classes are also types.

 ```elm
 Lexer: type